Are you looking for a way to invest without putting all of your money into the stock market?

 Withdrawing Bonds

-Worthy Bonds lets you sell bonds at any time penalty-free.
-Additionally, customers can access and withdraw their interest at any time, penalty-free.
+Worthy Bonds lets you sell bonds at any time penalty-free and fee-free with a $10 withdrawal minimum.

-If this is a hindrance, a savings account or a bond ETF can be a better option.
-With these types, you can make interest-only withdrawals without touching your principal. (you can with Worthy too – you just said this in the first sentence of this section?)
+If this withdrawal policy is a hindrance, a savings account or a bond ETF can be a better option.
+With these types, you can make interest-only withdrawals without touching your principal.

 Are Worthy Bonds Safe?